 I began piano lessons at the age of eight in my hometown of Fargo, North Dakota, with a wonderful teacher, Mrs. Jacobson, who specialized in teaching students through their first five years of study.
 I moved on to study with several teachers through high school, including Andrew Froehlich at North Dakota State University.

 I attended my first year of college at Creighton University in Omaha, Nebraska, and then transferred to Gonzaga University in Spokane, Washington, where I finished my college education.
 I studied piano performance with several teachers, including Joe Kline and Margaret May Ott.
-I performed in many recitals each year and count myself lucky to have had the opportunity to play Edvard Grieg’s Piano Concerto in A minor with the Gonzaga University Symphony Orchestra.
+I performed in multiple recitals each year and count myself lucky to have had the opportunity to play Edvard Grieg’s Piano Concerto in A minor with the Gonzaga University Symphony Orchestra.

 My college studies were steeped in piano performance, music theory, composition, music history and jazz.